 - Light switch covers: If you've ever taken off your light switch covers to paint, you know how gross these things can get.
 Once a year, unscrew them all and give them a good cleaning.
 Just make sure you put the screws in a safe place so you don't lose them!

-- Flip flops: These things can get so filthy by the end of the summer (heck, even just the end of the week!).
+- Flip flops: These things can get so filthy by the end of just a single week.
 Wash away dirt, grime, and who knows what else in a quick cycle.

 - Plastic succulents: It can be near impossible to dust (like, really dust) a fake succulent — especially where the leaves connect.
 Luckily the dishwasher can hit all those hard-to-get places.

-- Sponges: You may have heard that you can microwave a sponge to sanitize it, but that is actually a fire hazard.
-A safer bet?
+- Sponges: You may have heard that you can microwave a sponge to sanitize it, but that is actually a fire hazard and not all that effective.
+A better bet?
 Putting it in the dishwasher with your regular load of dishes.

-- Plastic toys: Hey, moms!
+- Plastic toys: Hey, parents!
 Did you know that plastic toys (that don't use batteries) can be sanitized in the dishwasher?